 29 November 2025 – 31 January 2026

-This exhibition brings together two artists whose practices are rooted in the tradition of etching but unfold in distinct visual languages.
-Through the deliberate process of drawing into metal, biting, inking, and pressing, both Donna Volta Newmen and Erika Richter explore how the etched line can hold memory, presence, and transformation.
+This exhibition brings together two artists whose practices are rooted in the tradition of etching but have developed their own distinct visual languages.
+Through the process of drawing into metal, biting, inking, and pressing, both Donna Volta Newmen and Erika Richter explore how the etched line can express different atmospheres and temperaments.

 Newmen’s imagery drifts between human, botanical, and mythic forms and is charged with an immediate intimacy.
 Richter, on the other hand, turns her gaze toward the geological and elemental, tracing time and erosion across the surface of the plate.

 The delicate portrait line of Newmen and the cratered rock surface of Richter show how the same etched process can yield entirely different worlds — how aquatint’s tonal fields might speak of leaf canopy in one case, of sediment in another.
-Both emerge from manual, meditative practice, grounded in printmaking’s heritage yet continually reimagining its possibilities.
+Both emerge from a similar manual, meditative practice that is grounded in the tradition of printmaking but also reimagines its possibilities.

 • Erika Richter in her studio in Dresden